'Final piece of the jigsaw' for Glasgow's £500m Buchanan Warf

 Developers say have fitted the “final piece of the jigsaw” into a £500 million regeneration of the south bank of the Clyde in Glasgow.

-After more than five years of planning and building work, the new office headquarters of the Student Loans Company (SLC) has been completed, marking the final phase of the Buchanan Warf project.
+After more than five years of planning and building work, the new office headquarters of the Student Loans Company (SLC) has been completed, marking the final phase of the Buchanan Wharf project.

 One of Scotland’s largest ever development projects, the Tradeston site has been transformed from a post-industrial wasteland into a vibrant mix of office space, housing and riverside walkways.

-Buchanan Warf is already home to Barclay’s state-of-the-art Northern European campus HQ, and the award-winning Solasta Riverside - an 18-storey, 324-apartment residential complex.
+Buchanan Wharf is already home to Barclay’s state-of-the-art Northern European campus HQ, and the award-winning Solasta Riverside - an 18-storey, 324-apartment residential complex.

 The final phase involved the construction of the six-storey, 75,000 sq ft headquarters for the SLC, which will now be fitted out in preparation for the firm moving in later this year.

-Developers Drum Property Group have been behind the Buchanan Warf Project, which was forward-funded by Legal & General Investment Management Real Assets.
+Developers Drum Property Group have been behind the Buchanan Wharf Project, which was forward-funded by Legal & General Investment Management Real Assets.

 Welcoming the SLC completion at Buchanan Wharf, Graeme Bone, Group Managing Director of Drum Property Group said: “The practical completion of the Student Loans Company’s new office complex finally realises Drum’s ambitious five-year vision for Buchanan Wharf.